OctopusDeploy/blog/blog/2025-01/ami-blue-green/index.md

 Step 5 is to adjust the listener rule to direct network traffic to the target group associated with the ASG that was just updated.

+Once the network traffic is directed to the new target group, the Blue/Green deployment is complete.

 ![Diagram showing the AWS resources used in the fifth step](step-5.png)

 The [AWS - Set Blue-Green Target Group](https://library.octopus.com/step-templates/4b5f56c1-61f9-4d85-88f8-14dbe8cf8122/actiontemplate-aws-set-blue-green-target-group) step provides this functionality.
 The step requires the following inputs: